-- the intercept subject's mobile station performs a GPRS attach procedure (successful or unsuccessful); - the intercept subject's mobile station performs a GPRS detach procedure; - the intercept subject's mobile station is unsuccessful at performing a PDP context activation procedure; - the intercept subject's mobile station performs a cell, routing area, or combined cell and routing area update;

-the intercept subject's mobile station sends an SMS-Mobile Originated (MO) communication.
-Dependent on national requirements, the triggering event shall occur either when the 3G SGSN receives the SMS from the target MS or, when the 3G SGSN receives notification that the SMS-Centre successfully received the SMS;

-for GSM and UMTS systems deployed in the U.S., a REPORT record shall be triggered when the 3G SGSN receives an SMS-MO communication from the intercept subject's mobile station;

-- the intercept subject's mobile station receives a SMS Mobile-Terminated (MT) communication.
-Dependent on national requirements, the triggering event shall occur either when the 3G SGSN receives the SMS from the SMS-Centre or, when the 3G SGSN receives notification that the target MS successfully received the SMS;

-for GSM and UMTS systems deployed in the U.S., a REPORT record shall be triggered when the 3G SGSN receives an SMS-MT communication from the SMS-Centre destined for the intercept subject's mobile station;

-- as a national option, a mobile terminal is authorized for service with another network operator or service provider.
+- the intercept subject's mobile station performs a GPRS attach procedure (successful or unsuccessful); - the intercept subject's mobile station performs a GPRS detach procedure; - the intercept subject's mobile station is unsuccessful at performing a PDP context activation procedure; - the intercept subject's mobile station performs a cell, routing area, or combined cell and routing area update; - the interception is activated after intercept subject's mobile station has successfully performed GPRS attach procedure; - optionally when the intercept subject's mobile station leaves the old SGSN; - optionally when the intercept subject's mobile station enters or leaves IA; - the intercept subject's mobile station sends an SMS-Mobile Originated (MO) communication.
+Dependent on national requirements, the triggering event shall occur either when the 3G SGSN receives the SMS from the target MS or, when the 3G SGSN receives notification that the SMS-Centre successfully received the SMS; - for GSM and UMTS systems deployed in the U.S., a REPORT record shall be triggered when the 3G SGSN receives an SMS-MO communication from the intercept subject's mobile station; - the intercept subject's mobile station receives a SMS Mobile-Terminated (MT) communication.
+Dependent on national requirements, the triggering event shall occur either when the 3G SGSN receives the SMS from the SMS-Centre or, when the 3G SGSN receives notification that the target MS successfully received the SMS; - for GSM and UMTS systems deployed in the U.S., a REPORT record shall be triggered when the 3G SGSN receives an SMS-MT communication from the SMS-Centre destined for the intercept subject's mobile station; - as a national option, a mobile terminal is authorized for service with another network operator or service provider.

-Parameter MOC Description/Conditions

-observed MSISDN

-observed IMSI С Provide at least one and others when available.

-observed IMEI

-event type С Provide GPRS Attach event type.

-event date М Provide the date and time the event is detected.

-event time

-network identifier М Shall be provided.

-lawful intercept identifier М Shall be provided.

-location information С Provide, when authorized, to identify location information for the intercept subject's MS.

-failed attach reason С Provide information about the reason for failed attach attempts of the target subscriber.